 However, in 2021, his name is also found on a shortlist of 4 names.
 Rusty Brown, his last book had yet left empty-handed while Benoit Peeters (President of the Jury, specialist in Ware and author of "Chris Ware: the reinvented comic strip") explained that the book was out of competition and that it would be necessary to reward the work of the author in its entirety.

-And then on June 23rd, the unthinkable happens.
-After a prestigious ribambelle from the Eisner Prize (22 times) at Harvey (28 times), Chris Ware receives the Grand Prix of the City of Angoulême for all of his work.
+And then on June 23, the unthinkable happens.
+After a string of prestigious prizes ranging from the Eisner Award (22 times) to the Harvey award (28 times), Chris Ware receives the Grand Prix de la ville d'Angoulême for his body of work.

 Chris Ware was born in 1967 and grew up in a family of journalists where he saw several original drawings that were published.
 Once a student, he drew for the Daily Texan, the student newspaper at his university in Texas.
 Spotted by Art Spiegelman, he will make two short stories in RAW magazine and in 1987 will release Floyd Farland, Citizen of the Future, a youthful work that was so disappointing for the author that it is rumored that he would have bought them. last copies to make them disappear.

 It was in 1993 that his career took off with Acme Novelty Library.
 In this collection, first edited by Fantagraphics Books before Ware himself publishes them, the author has fun with the object.
 Varying the forms (strips, poster, newspaper), the weights and requiring a constant involvement of the reader as in Building stories (2007) which asks the reader to create his own reading path.

 Unpublished in France for several years, the Acme Novelty Library will be published in the form of collections with Jimmy Corrigan in 2002 at Delcourt, Quimby the mouse at the Association and ACME in 2007 again at Delcourt.